-In some cases, a student requires the support, additionally or in the alternative, of an Individual Education Plan.
-Delivering a programme of study in this way will be acceptable, provided the school can demonstrate that the Plan is designed to meet and does meet the student's individual needs.
+In those cases, where a student requires an Individual Education Plan delivering a programme of study in this way will be acceptable, provided the school should be able to demonstrate that the Plan is designed to meet the student's individual needs.
+Each Learning Area covered by the Individual Education Plan must be clearly articulated.
+Any Learning Areas not covered by the Plan are to be provided for within the existing approved, accredited, or recognised curriculum and as such be evident in the school's curriculum delivery planning.